nate102938/twitter_classifier/README.md

 ![header](./images/header.png)
 # Overview

 The goal of this project is to create and deploy a model that can predict the primary interest of a Twitter user between the following four interests using the user's most recent tweets and NLP/predictive machine learning: Sports / Entertainment, Politics, Science / Technology, and Business.
 Also, if the user's primary interest is politics, a secondary goal was to to predict the user's political affiliation.

-The purpose of this classification system is more successful targeted advertising and for a more enjoyable user experience.
+The purpose of this classification system is for more successful targeted advertising and for a more enjoyable user experience.

 # Business Understanding